sul-cidr/mime-dh2025-slides/slides.md

 <!-- .slide: data-transition="slide-in fade-out" -->
 :::
 To answer this question, we turned to computer vision algorithms capable of detecting precise poses of the actors for every single frame of video in an archival production.
-Our methodology involves running pose detection on numerous archival videos, which would generate hundreds of thousands of poses, and then sift through that pose data in order to draw meaningful conclusions.
+Our methodology involves running pose detection on numerous archival videos, which generates hundreds of thousands of poses, and then sift through that pose data in order to draw meaningful conclusions.

 ---